FDSGAB/nagonbot/README.md

 ## Required Libraries
 > __Note__
-Please, while the package does not install all the packages automatticallly, install the following libraries (inside a virtual environment)!!!
+Please, while the package does not install all the packages automatticallly, install the following libraries (inside a virtual environment).

 ### Keras